Law (J.D.)/Master of Public Administration (M.P.A.)

 Enrollment in the J.D./M.P.A. joint-degree program enables a student to obtain a J.D. degree from Chicago-Kent College of Law and a Master of Public Administration degree from Illinois Tech’s Stuart School of Business in approximately three and a half to four years of full-time study or five to six years of part-time study.

-This program is particularly valuable for administrators whose work is guided and circumscribed by a web of legislation, rules and judicial decisions, including persons interested in city management, labor and personnel work, police administration, and public policy analysis.
+This program is particularly valuable for administrators whose work is guided and circumscribed by a web of legislation, rules, and judicial decisions, including persons interested in city management, labor and personnel work, police administration, and public policy.

-The M.P.A. program’s unique position in a business school provides students with opportunities to learn best practices in management to improve the efficiency and effectiveness of organizations around the globe.
+The M.P.A. program’s unique position in a business school provides students with opportunities to learn best practices management and policy analysis and implementation to improve the efficiency and effectiveness of organizations around the globe.

-The J.D./M.P.A. joint-degree program is particularly valuable for administrators whose work is guided and circumscribed by a web of legislation, rules, and judicial decisions, including persons interested in city management, labor and personnel work, police administration, and public policy analysis.
+The J.D./M.P.A. joint-degree program is particularly valuable for administrators whose work is guided and circumscribed by a web of legislation, rules, and judicial decisions, including persons interested in city management, labor and personnel work, police administration, and public policy analysis and implementation.

 Graduates of the J.D./M.P.A. joint-degree program can work in a variety of roles, including: